LostSoulfly/SwitchGameManager/README.md

 - Can copy the same file(s) multiple times
 - Probably some others, please report them!
 - Doesn't verify keys.txt existence
+- I don't recommend having the same game multiple times in your library as that hasn't been well tested.

 ## Current todo list
 - [ ] Make a todo list